 Amphibian Survival Alliance

-The Amphibian Survival Alliance (ASA) is a partnership of organizations, networks and groups working to implement conservation actions and research for amphibians.
+The Amphibian Survival Alliance (ASA) is a partnership of organisations, networks and groups working to implement conservation actions and research for amphibians.

-ASA officially launched in 2011 and has been supported by Synchronicity Earth since its inception.
+ASA officially launched in 2011 and has been supported by Synchronicity Earth’s Amphibian Programme since its inception.
 ASA is continuing to build a committed global alliance of partners, dedicated to developing a better world for amphibians through coordinated conservation action.
 ASA promotes and coordinates the implementation of conservation actions for amphibians through an active, growing, engaged, committed, and collaborative partnership around the world.
-The great need for this endeavour is reflected in the extinction risk and rate of loss of amphibian populations globally, and we face a challenging future as we strive to reverse these trajectories.
+The great need for this endeavour is reflected in the extinction risk and rate of loss of amphibian populations globally, and life faces a challenging future as humans strive to reverse these trajectories.

-We envisage a future where amphibian conservation is fully collaborative and integrated into global conservation priorities – a future where amphibians are valued for their many contributions to this world, as well as their astonishing beauty and variety.
-We seek to preserve this variety, as part of healthy ecosystems, for generations to come.
-For more information, please visit: www.amphibians.org
+ASA envisages a future where amphibian conservation is fully collaborative and integrated into global conservation priorities – a future where amphibians are valued for their many contributions to this world, as well as their astonishing beauty and variety.
+ASA seeks to preserve this variety, as part of healthy ecosystems, for generations to come.
+For more information, please visit their website.